 Dogs with Skin Problems

-Like I've mentioned above, if your dog suffers from any type of skin problem or skin condition, always talk to your veterinarian before setting off on a bathing regimen or picking out a specific shampoo for dogs.
+Like I've mentioned above, if your dog suffers from any type of skin disorder, always talk to your veterinarian before setting off on a bathing regimen or picking out a specific shampoo for dogs.
+Different skin conditions require different treatments.

-For active skin infections, specific medicated baths should be given per veterinary instruction, often 1-2 times a week and sometimes even daily (depending on the infection and skin condition).
-Once the infection is clearing or resolved, normal bathing can often resume.
+For active skin infections, specific medicated baths using a medicated shampoo should be given per veterinary instruction, often 1-2 times a week and sometimes even daily (depending on the infection and skin condition).
+Once the infection is clearing or resolved, normal bathing (every 1-3 months) can be resumed.

-Specific medicated baths exist to treat a variety of skin ailments, from yeast and bacterial infections to more severe seborrhea.
-There are special dog shampoos that help to prevent the need for oral antibiotics, but it depends on the situation.
+Specific medicated baths (PDF) exist to treat a variety of skin ailments on dogs, from yeast and bacterial infections to more severe seborrhea.
+A medicated bath is called that way because you'll be using a medicated shampoo (OTC or vet prescribed) that will help to prevent the need for oral antibiotics, but it depends on the situation.

-As an example, here are some products you should know about that are recommended by vets as prescription-only.
-Do not try to purchase them yourself and they should only be used on the dog under the direction of your veterinarian.
+As an example, below are some products you should know about that are recommended by vets as prescription-only.
+Do not try to purchase them yourself; they should only be used on the dog under the direction of your veterinarian.
 Many name-brand and generics are available, and they will often include ingredients like:

 - Ketoconazole (anti-fungal, for yeast infections)